nilebox/kanarini/README.md

 To test happy path scenario, change Docker image in [canarydeployments.yaml](https://github.com/nilebox/kanarini/blob/master/deploy/kanarini-demo/canarydeployments.yaml) to `nilebox/kanarini-example:3.0`.
-The change will be first applied to a "canary" Deployment, and then to "stable" Deployment.
+The change will be first applied to a "canary" `Deployment`, and after a successful metric check it will be propagated to "stable" `Deployment`.

 To test non-happy path, change Docker image in [canarydeployments.yaml](https://github.com/nilebox/kanarini/blob/master/deploy/kanarini-demo/canarydeployments.yaml) to `nilebox/kanarini-example:2.0`.
-The change will be applied to a "canary" Deployment, but after failing metric check it will be rolled back.
+The change will be initially applied to a "canary" `Deployment`, but after failing metric check it will be rolled back.